ashneyderman/ashneyderman.github.io/_posts/2016-12-27-plug-inside-out.md

 end
 {% endhighlight %}

-So before the actual response is sent out to the client we can hook up a `before_send` function that accepts and returns [`Plug.Conn`] [plug_conn].
-That will let us modify or/and inspect the result right before it is sent out to the client.
+before any response is sent out to the client [`Plug`] [plug] will reduce [`Plug.Conn`] [plug_conn] over a collection of `before_send` functions.
+We can hook up a `before_send` function that accepts and returns modified [`Plug.Conn`] [plug_conn].
+Any modifications to the result sent to the client can be done in a `before_send` function.
 This certainly helps with the case of timing the request execution but it does not help with retries since fundamental plug interface has been defined to accept [`Plug.Conn`] [plug_conn] and not the next interceptor in the chain which is what's needed for retries.
 The solution to this with the plug itself might be to design a custom [`Plug.Adapters.Cowboy.Handler`] [cowboy_handler].
-The details of this cross the bounds of [`Plug`] [plug_behaviour] therefore I am skipping that discussion.
+It will let us retry the logic of the chain but it does not let us control how deep the retry plug can be positioned in the chain.
+The details of this solution cross the bounds of [`Plug`] [plug_behaviour] therefore I am skipping any further discussion.

+In my next post I will describe a design with more flexible chaining.

 [plug]: https://hex.pm/packages/plug "Plug"
 [plug_conn]: https://github.com/elixir-lang/plug/blob/master/lib/plug/conn.ex "Plug.Conn"